JuliaWonhas/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 tools.
 Let's assume we want to perform a quality control analysis of multiple sequencing files.
 We choose [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for this purpose.
 On the current machine this tool is already installed.
+Try:

+    $ fastqc --help

+To get some example data change into your home directory and clone the course files:

+    $ git clone /workshop/analysis-script.git

+Now you can run fastqc on a real sequencing file:

+    $ fastqc analysis-script/PoJ118_S214_L001_R1_001.fastq.gz

+The results will be in `analysis-script/PoJ118_S214_L001_R1_001_fastqc.html` Open with:

+    $ firefox analysis-script/PoJ118_S214_L001_R1_001_fastqc.html

 # Very, very basic scripting